civol/HDLRuby/README.md

 Please notice, that in the code above, the left value has been cast to a plain bit-vector to avoid the infinite recursive call of the `*` operator.

 Operators can also be overloaded with generic types.
 However, in such a case, the generic argument must also be present in the list of arguments of the overloaded operators.
-For instance, let us consider the following fixed-point type of variable width (and whose decimal point is set at the half of its bit range):
+For instance, let us consider the following fixed-point type of variable width (and whose decimal point is set at half of its bit range):

 ```ruby
 typedef(:fixed) do |width|